 Oil and gas operations in our operating areas can be adversely affected by regulations designed to protect various wildlife.
-For example, on January 28, 2020, the U.S. District Court for the District of Columbia ordered the USFWS to reconsider its decision to list the northern long-eared bat as threatened instead of endangered.
+For example, following a 2020 court order to reconsider its decision to list the northern long-eared bat as threatened instead of endangered, the USFWS redesignated the bat as threatened under the ESA.
 The designation of previously unprotected species as threatened or endangered, or redesignation of a threatened species as endangered, in areas where we operate could cause us to incur increased costs arising from species protection measures, result in constraints on our customer's exploration and production activities and on our pipeline construction and operation activities.
 This limits our ability to operate in those areas and can intensify competition during those months for drilling rigs, oilfield equipment, services, supplies and qualified personnel, which may lead to periodic shortages.
 These constraints and the resulting shortages or high costs could delay our operations or the operations of our customers and materially increase our operating and capital costs.